vinay-thallam/learn-storybook/README.md

 Command use to add Story book is "npx -p @storybook/cli sb init"

+Snapshot testing refers to the practice of recording the “known good” output of a component for a given input and then flagging the component whenever the output changes in future.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts